nmsa/tma-framework-m/development/server/README.md

 In order to use Kubernetes two machines (nodes) are required with different IP addresses for deploying all necessary pods.
 These two nodes communicate through network plugin Flannel.
-To inicialize the Kubernetes cluster, run the following command in the Master machine:
+To initialize the Kubernetes cluster, run the following command in the Master machine:

 ```sh
 swapoff -a